mayaanne/foundations/sprint-4/js-testing.md

 # Testing

+- large concept
+- in all languages
+- code that isn't tested isn't complete
+- is how we know that code works
-- large concept (two you will see most tdd/unit testing)
+- two you will see most tdd/unit testing
+    - manual testing is what you will do most in foundations, do thing, check it works
+    - console.log is also this

 Unit testing:
 - written after code